Zehua-Chen/framework-notes/frontend/apple-ui/appkit/views/SplitView.md

 ## Split Items

 - **Side Bar**: a side bar with translucent background
-  - From Big Sur, if the window has "full size content view", then
-  - The sidebar would be of full height, i.e. spans from top to bottom of the window
+  - From Big Sur, if the window has "full size content view", then the sidebar would be of full height, i.e. spans from top to bottom of the window
   - The sidebar would have a transparent toolbar
 - **Content List**
 - **Others**